-We are guest editing a special issue/research topic on “Intentions in Human-Robot Interaction“ for the journal Frontiers in Neurorobotics.
+We are currently guest-editing a special issue/research topic on “Intentions in Human-Robot Interaction“ for the journal Frontiers in Neurorobotics.
+The manuscript submission deadline has passed.

 - workshop on “Communicating Intentions in HRI” at RO-MAN 2016, New York, 31 August 2016